Defined Contribution (DC) costs and charges for UKRF members

 • A review of the membership profile including consideration of the number and risk profile of investment funds offered to members as an alternative to the default investment funds.

-The review confirmed that the default investment funds remain appropriate as they are likely to provide good member outcomes at retirement.
-The next triennial review is scheduled to commence in 2025.
+The review confirmed that the default investment funds remain appropriate as they are likely to support good member outcomes at retirement.
+The Trustee commenced the current triennial DC investment fund review in March 2025 and expects to complete this in Q4 2025, in line with Regulatory timelines.

-There are two UKRF Lifestyle Fund ranges in place, both of which are classed as default investment funds.
+There were two UKRF Lifestyle Fund ranges in place over the reporting period, both of which are classed as default investment funds.

 • The UKRF Lifestyle Fund range – This default investment fund was launched in February 2017 and is open to all members.
 Members many years from retirement are invested in a diversified mixture of assets, with the aim of generating capital growth ahead of inflation over the long term.
 When members are 10 years from their target retirement date, increasing levels of capital and retirement income protection assets are introduced (this is known as the glide path).
 Members at and beyond their target retirement date are invested in the UKRF Lifestyle Mature Fund, comprising a range of investments with the aim of being broadly aligned to the wider range of options now available when accessing retirement savings.